 The exhibition is divided into thematic sections on Viking warfare, maritime trade, a ship burial, Norse gods, the Baltic Sea and geopolitical relationships to other cultures, shedding new light on how early Viking society was organized, the role of women, and the development of maritime innovation that enabled the Vikings to reach faraway lands in the East and the West.

-Exhibit is created and toured by the Gustavianum, Uppsala University Museum.
+The exhibit is produced Gustavianum, Uppsala University Museum.